SystemsGenetics/GEMmaker/README.md

-# GEM-maker
+# GEMmaker

-The GEM-maker project is a [NextFlow](https://www.nextflow.io/) workflow that generates a file containing FPKM values for all genes in a genome annotation set.
+The GEMmaker project is a [NextFlow](https://www.nextflow.io/) workflow that generates a file containing FPKM values for all genes in a genome annotation set.
 In other words, a Gene Expression Vector (GEV) for each sample is created.
-GEM-maker can automatically download these samples from [NCBI](https://www.ncbi.nlm.nih.gov/), or can operate on files that are stored locally.
+GEMmaker can automatically download these samples from [NCBI](https://www.ncbi.nlm.nih.gov/), or can operate on files that are stored locally.
 This workflow combines the [sratoolkit](https://www.ncbi.nlm.nih.gov/books/NBK158900/), [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), [Hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml), [Samtools](http://www.htslib.org/), and [StringTie](http://www.ccb.jhu.edu/software/stringtie/) software packages.
 The workflow expects the Lua-based [Lmod](https://lmod.readthedocs.io/en/latest/) software module system is installed with each software described above, making them available via the module system.
 In addition, user must have python3 and the python package [xmltodict](https://github.com/martinblech/xmltodict) installed.
-The GEM-maker workflow is setup to work with Illumina RNA-seq datasets.
+The GEMmaker workflow is setup to work with Illumina RNA-seq datasets.
 It is intended to be run on a high-performance compute cluster.

-For testing purpose, or for execution of a small dataset (or large dataset if sufficient storage is available), a Docker image is available that contains all of the necessary software components: https://github.com/SystemsGenetics/GEM-maker-docker
+For testing purpose, or for execution of a small dataset (or large dataset if sufficient storage is available), a Docker image is available that contains all of the necessary software components: https://github.com/SystemsGenetics/GEMmaker-docker

-Note: The GEM-maker worflow is not configured to use Hisat2/Stringtie to identify novel splice varients or gene models.
+Note: The GEMmaker worflow is not configured to use Hisat2/Stringtie to identify novel splice varients or gene models.
 It uses the existing predicted gene models as provided with the assembly annotation.

 ![flowchart](flowchartgen.png)